top of page

 The Western Roman Emperor Honorius, Jean-Paul Laurens (1880)

-As weak as he was personally, Honorius still had the legitimacy and the authority of the mighty imperial administrative apparatus at his disposal.
-He was the legitimate successor of the respected Theodosius and was recognized as such by the court of the Eastern Roman Empire in Constantinople.
-These facts mattered a great deal.
-Nevertheless, Honorius's docile nature meant he never became more than a puppet emperor, beholden to whichever court faction was ascendant at the time.
+As weak as he was, Honorius still had the legitimacy and the authority of the mighty imperial administrative apparatus.
+He was the legitimate successor of the respected Theodosius and was recognized as such by the court in Constantinople.
+This mattered a lot.

 Coin of Constantine III